-During the first week of May, North Hunterdon High School students completed registration for a program called x2VOL.
-This program is now accessable through Naviance.
+To log community service hours, North Hunterdon High School students register in a program called x2VOL.
+This program is accessible through Naviance.

-North Hunterdon Parents/Guardians and Students should be aware that the existing Commuinity Service hours from 2009-2010, 2010-2011, 2011-2012 and from this date forward need to be logged through x2VOL in order to be recognized.
-It is the responsibility of the student to complete all x2VOL online log forms by May 31, 2013.
+North Hunterdon Parents/Guardians and Students should be aware that the existing Community Service hours from 2009-2010, 2010-2011, 2011-2012 and from this date forward need to be logged through x2VOL in order to be recognized.
+It is the responsibility of the student to complete all x2VOL online log forms by May 31st of each school year.

-Please see Mr. Robaey in Guidance or Miss Dalgewicz in the PE/Coaches office if you have any questions.
+Please see Mr. Robaey in Guidance or Mrs. Amy Ellise in the PE/Coaches office if you have any questions.
 Thank you!

 - Aging: (any time volunteered to the elderly, nursing home).

 - Animal Welfare: (SPCA, animal shelters, etc.).